3D wireframe cone shape with concentric contours on a black background.

 Indigenous contributions to science, technology, and environmental studies signal a new era of research collaboration.

-Indigenous Science, Technology, and Environmental Studies (ISTES) is a recent field of research in which Canada is poised to be a world leader.
+Indigenous Science, Technology, and Environmental Studies (ISTES) is a recent field of research in which we are building strength in at the University of Toronto.
 ISTES scholars are leading the development of Indigenous research methods to evaluate, engage, and innovate in scientific, technological, and environmental research practices.
-Some ISTES scholars in Canada are designing Indigenous approaches to chemicals risk management (Ataria et al. 2023), exploring how traditional Indigenous land management and stewardship practices can inform AI-driven land management and restoration systems (Lewis et al. 2020), and foregrounding Indigenous intergenerational knowledge of weather, water, and land as crucial to both the understanding of historical climate changes and the shaping of healthy future lifeways (Leonard et al. 2023).
+Some ISTES scholars are designing Indigenous approaches to chemicals risk management (Ataria et al. 2023), exploring how traditional Indigenous land management and stewardship practices can inform AI-driven land management and restoration systems (Lewis et al. 2020), and foregrounding Indigenous intergenerational knowledge of weather, water, and land as crucial to both the understanding of historical climate changes and the shaping of healthy future lifeways (Leonard et al. 2023).

 Indigenous STES research undertakes science, technology, and environmental research differently, drawing forward traditional forms of knowledge and practice, as well as commitments to community service, into technical work.
 Indigenous research requires distinct methods of consultation, community-based research, data sovereignty, traditional teachings, and arts-based mixed methods.
 And, the Technoscience Research Unit is committed to advancing the research in the field of ISTES at the University of Toronto and globally.